splSM/spl2smIntegration/README.md

 what you send in for the Affected Service and Affected CI fields, because an Out-of-Box SM is going to want those in logical.name format (for example: CI123456) and not in a display.name format (for example: hostname.domain.com).
-Rather than you having to ask every time you want to use a different CI in your integration, it would behoove the SM administrators to add something like these lines to the expressions on the probsummary extaccess record:
+Rather than you having to ask every time you want to use a different Business Service in your integration (and, moreso, considering that the app will automatically send in the hostname found in the raw event!), it would behoove the SM administrators to add something like these lines to the expressions on the probsummary extaccess record:

 if (affected.item in $L.file)~#"CI" then (affected.item in $L.file=jscall("SplunkIntegration.getLogicalNameByDisplayName", affected.item in $L.file));if (logical.name in $L.file)~#"CI" then (logical.name in $L.file=jscall("SplunkIntegration.getLogicalNameByDisplayName", logical.name in $L.file))